CameronChadRoberts/mynumberguessinggame/index.md

 If you run into problems you can always email me at: robertscc1@appstate.edu

+## Contribution
+If you would like to contribute to the project, then contact me at robertscc1@appstate.edu.
 ## License

 This project is distributed by an [MIT license](https://opensource.org/licenses/MIT).